 - Remember you do not have to be 67 to apply for Age Pension benefits.
 You can apply up to 13 weeks prior and if successful, your benefits will start from your birthday!

 - One of the greatest hindrances to speedy application approval is the need for Centrelink to seek extra information – often documents you should have supplied at the time of application.
-Do ensure you have everything to hand, and that these documents are in the preferred format (i.e. PDFs not screen shots which are not admissible).
+Do ensure you have everything to hand, and that these documents are in the preferred format (i.e. formal statements – not screen shots, and PDFs – not MS Word/Excel files).

 What is good practice for your ongoing entitlements conversation at Centrelink?